School Information

 (33 hours and 20 minutes per week)

 Wood Ley School is part of the School Organisation Review, designed to change the pattern of schools in the Stowmarket and Stowupland area from a three-tier to a two-tier system.
-With effect from September 2014, children will remain at Wood Ley School for years’ 5 and 6 of their education, transferring to High School at age 11.
+With effect from September 2014, children remained at Wood Ley School for years’ 5 and 6 of their education, transferring to High School at age 11.